pingidentity/pingidentity-devops-getting-started/docs/evaluate.md

        a.
 To start the stack, on your local machine, go to the `pingidentity-devops-getting-started/11-docker-compose/03-full-stack` directory and enter:

         `docker-compose up -d`

+          The full set of DevOps images is automatically pulled from our repository, if you haven't already pulled the images from [Docker Hub](https://hub.docker.com/u/pingidentity/).

        b.
 Use this command to display the logs as the stack starts: